Steph & Nath

 Then we followed with the couple session.
 The bride was smiling all the time and both of them were pretty relaxed.

 Later we went to the historic Red Wing downtown, at the Sea Wing Memorial (close to the Saint James Hotel).
 Then we finished with the panoramic point of view on the bluff.
-As a Minnesota wedding photographer I really like taking picture in Red Wing!
+As a Minnesota wedding photographer, I really like to capture picture in Red Wing!